danitaas/weatherview/README.md

 Service workers/offline first has been disabled
 Have chosen final-form as form library (same author as redux-form) all form state best not kept in redux due to performance (typing lag)
 Inline styles have been used for implementation speed, issues with a perf/maintainence (better to use CSS-in-JSS solution or one of the Sass/Less modules)
+There a TODO notes in the code to indicate alternative ways to implement in a larger project, have skipped over however do let me know if you would like to see more

 ## Log